sarahhuser/Wildfire/README.md

 The Wildfire data of Canada uses geographic coordinates (latitude and longitude) in EPSG:4326.

-To ensure spatial compatibility between datasets and enable interactive web mapping with Folium, the Provinces and Territories of Canada data was reprojected to EPSG:4326.
+To ensure spatial compatibility between datasets and enable interactive web mapping with Folium, the Provinces and Territories of Canada data has to be reprojected to EPSG:4326.

 ## Outputs